We work with some of the UK’s leading insurers:

 Writing your policy in trust is a legal arrangement designed to ensure that the pay out from your policy is distributed as you intended.

-When writing your life insurance in trust, your policy will be passed over to a named trustee/s (of your choosing) after your passing, who will then distribute the funds as per your wishes.
+When writing your life insurance in trust, your policy will be transferred to a named trustee/s (of your choosing) after your passing, who will then distribute the funds as per your wishes.

 This process also means your policy won’t form part of your estate.